Hijacking Recall 2012

 Posted: March 9, 2012

-This corporation was created in March and is funded by large labor unions to support Democratic candidate Kathleen Falk for the Democratic nomination to run against incumbent Republican Governor Scott Walker in a June 5 recall election.
-Wisconsin for Falk, which established 18 field offices around the state for telephone and door-to-door canvassing and other activities, also has a 527 organization.
+Funded by large labor unions, this corporation was created in March 2012 to support former Dane County Executive Kathleen Falk's bid for the Democratic nomination to run against incumbent Republican Governor Scott Walker in the June 2012 recall election.
+The corporation came complete with 18 field offices across the state for electioneering activities and a 527 organization.

 Wisconsin for Falk reportedly spent $1.6 million in March in Green Bay, La Crosse, Madison, Milwaukee, Wausau and other television markets to air 30-second ads - here, here and here via WisPolitics.com - that criticized Walker for cutting state aid to public education and slashing public employee collective bargaining rights.
 At least some of those advertising costs were paid for with a $290,000 contribution from AFSCME's Washington D.C.-based 527 group March 7.